TCP-Lab/x.FASTQ/test/README.md

 * __ENA IDs__: study `PRJNA128943` --> runs [`SRR058073`, `SRR058069`]
     https://www.ebi.ac.uk/ena/browser/view/PRJNA128943

-The two FASTQ (.gz) sample files were chosen for their small size, which allows the `getfastq` script to be tested in a reasonable amount of time, while still allowing some minutes to test the progress display options (`-p`).
+The two FASTQ (.gz) example files were chosen for their small size, which allows the developer to test getFASTQ in a reasonable amount of time, while still leaving a few minutes to try out the progress option (`-p`).

 | ENA Accession | GEO Accession | Size    | Organism       |
 | ------------- | ------------- |:-------:| -------------- |